ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Discussion

-\section{discussion}
+However, it should be noted that Enz does not always improve fidelity in all scenarios, as it may mistake A--T base pairs as G--T base pairs.
+A particularly extreme example is when there are no G--T mismatches present before MMR, meaning that $\eta=0$ instead of $\eta=10^{-8}$.
+In such a case, after MMR, the error rate would become

+For the previous example where $\xi^{\mathrm {AT}}=10^{-7}$, this leads to $\eta \sim 10^{-11}$.
+Thus, the fidelity worsens from $\eta=0$ to $\eta=10^{-11}$.
+This deterioration in fidelity occurs only because of the assumption that even correct matches need to be recognized in the MMR process, and the recognition error is not zero.
+This scenario could be an interesting subject for future experiments to validate.

+Furthermore, this assumption implies that there is a limit to the improvement in fidelity when MMR is performed repeatedly.
+By comparing it to Equation~(\ref{test}), a recursion relation for the error rate after each round of MMR can be derived as \begin{widetext}

+\end{widetext} where $\eta_n$ and $\eta_{n+1}$ are the error rates before and after a round of MMR, respectively.
+The limit of the error rate after repeated MMR is

+For the previous example, where $\xi^{\mathrm {AT}}=10^{-7}$, the limit on the error rate after repeated MMR is $\eta \sim 10^{-11}$.
+The existence of this limit could also be an interesting subject for future experiments to validate.

+\section{Discussion}

-When another base pair is included, e.g., A-C, a new recognition error, $\xi^{\mathrm {AC}}$, needs to be introduced.
-To accommodate the new error $\xi^{\mathrm {AC}}$, existing errors, $\xi^{\mathrm {AT}}$ and $\xi^{\mathrm {GT}}$, have to become slightly bigger.
-Enz has to find a middle ground for all of them when all types of base pairs are included, generating energy gaps for each of them.
-Enz should recognize different types of mismatches with similar accuracies \cite{charles2015}.
-The same deal is valid with all the correct matches.
-Only in this way can the best overall fidelity be achieved.
+When an additional base pair is taken into account, such as A--C, the introduction of a new recognition error, $\xi^{\mathrm {AC}}$, becomes necessary.
+To account for this additional error, the existing errors $\xi^{\mathrm {AT}}$ and $\xi^{\mathrm {GT}}$ should have to become slightly bigger.
+Enz needs to strike a balance among these recognition errors when all types of base pairs are involved.
+Enz should aim to recognize different types of mismatches with similar accuracies~\cite{charles2015}.
+Similarly, it should aim for consistent recognition of correct matches.

-Another factor that affects fidelity is the interactions between neighboring base pairs \cite{peyret1999}.
-The base pair to be recognized is not standalone.
-It is embedded in the DNA via the interactions between base pairs.
-These interactions may affect the dynamics of Enz/complex.
-This can cause the recognition accuracy to vary slightly, depending on the types of neighboring base pairs.
+Another important factor that influences fidelity is the interactions between neighboring base pairs~\cite{peyret1999}.
+The base pair to be recognized is not independent but rather embedded within the DNA through interactions with its neighboring base pairs.
+These interactions can have an impact on the dynamics of Enz/complex.
+As a result, the accuracy of recognition may vary slightly depending on the types of neighboring base pairs.

-Energy is used to increase recognition accuracy.
-Energy can also be used to increase recognition speed.
-For example, if we increase $E_B$ by $\Delta E$ while keeping $E_R$ and $E_W$ constant [Fig. \ref{2}], both $N_R$ and $N_W$ will increase by a factor $\exp(\frac{\Delta E}{kT})$, and therefore the transition will use less time (by the same factor roughly).
-Both increasing recognition speed and increasing recognition accuracy cost energy, for which they have to compete with one another.